 It is commonly acknowledged that non-economic factors such as political and ideological perspectives, sensitivity to environmental problems, health and food quality considerations may induce a farmer to convert to OF.
-Among other examples Läpple (2010) finds that Irish drystock farmers who expressed a higher level of environmental concern were more likely to adopt OT in 2008 and Genius, Pantzios and Tzouvelekas (2006) indicate that in 1996-1997 Cretan farmers who expressed great concern about environmental problems were more likely to convert to OF.
+For example, in a survey of 550 organic farmers made in Sweden in 1990, 79% responded that the primary reason for converting was non-economic (i.e., enjoyment, environment, health, food quality, or previous experience) instead of being related to reduce grain surplus, market adjustment, better economy or support provided (Lohr and Salomonsson, 2000).
+Also Läpple (2010) finds that Irish drystock farmers who expressed a higher level of environmental concern were more likely to adopt OT in 2008.
+Similarly, Genius et al. (2006) indicate that in 1996-1997 Cretan farmers who expressed great concern about environmental problems were more likely to convert to OF.
+The same finding is reported by Burton et al. (2003) for horticultural farmers surveyed in 1996 in the United Kingdom.
 Our data do not contain any variable on farmer's opinion about issues related to environment, health and food quality.
-We introduce in our model a variable measuring the share of agrienvironmental subsidies in total operating subsidies received by the farmer, as a proxy for his/her environmental awareness and environmental practices.
+We introduce in our model a variable measuring the share of agri-environmental subsidies in total operating subsidies received by the farmer, as a proxy for his/her environmental awareness and environmental practices.
 We hypothesize that a farmer getting more agri-environmental subsidies under conventional farming is more likely to convert to OF.

 We also control for the farmer's level of education.
-In a review of factors influencing the adoption of conservation agriculture practices (including, but not restrained to, OT), Knowler and Bradshaw (2007) find that 'education, be it specific or general, commonly correlates positively with the adoption of conservation agriculture practices; however, some analyses have found education to be an insignificant factor or even to negatively correlate with adoption'.
+In a review of factors influencing the adoption of conservation agriculture practices (including, but not restrained to, OT), Knowler and Bradshaw (2007) find that "education, be it specific or general, commonly correlates positively with the adoption of conservation agriculture practices; however, some analyses have found education to be an insignificant factor or even to negatively correlate with adoption".
+For example, Genius et al. (2006) find that the number of years of education increased the probability to convert to OT by Cretan farmers in 1996-1997.
+Gardebroek (2003) also indicates a positive effect of education on the conversion probability for Dutch dairy farms in 1994-1999.
+Similarly, Koesling et al. (2008), for a survey of Norwegian farms in 2003, find a positive effect of education on the probability that a surveyed conventional farmer has indicated to potentially convert to OF in the future.
 Since better educated persons are often more sensitive to environmental problems but also because of the assumed positive link between education and knowledge regarding new technologies, we hypothesize better educated farmers to be more likely to adopt OT.